 - if you are allergic to other antifungal medicine (such as ketoconazole, itraconazole, miconazole, posaconazole, voriconazole, and others).

 The liquid form of fluconazole contains sucrose.
 Talk to your doctor before using this form of fluconazole if you have a problem digesting sugars or milk.

 Fluconazole may harm an unborn baby.
 Use effective birth control to prevent pregnancy while taking this medicine and for at least 1 week after your last dose.

 It may not be safe to breastfeed while using this medicine.
 Ask your doctor about any risk.

-How should I take fluconazole?
+How should I take fluconazole (Diflucan)?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Your dose will depend on the infection you are treating.
 Vaginal infections are often treated with only one pill.
 For other infections, your first dose may be a double dose.
 Carefully follow your doctor's instructions.

 Fluconazole oral is taken by mouth.
 Fluconazole injection is given as an infusion into a vein.